With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreOhio Mentor is a mental health clinic in Cincinnati, OH, located at 2330 Kemper Lane, in the 45206 zip code.
 Ohio Mentor provides outpatient treatment.
-Ohio Mentor offers group therapy, individual psychotherapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-More services at Ohio Mentor include psychosocial rehabilitation services and case management.
+Ohio Mentor offers group therapy, behavior modification and dialectical behavior therapy to young adults, adults and seniors 65 or older.
+More services at Ohio Mentor include case management and psychosocial rehabilitation services.

 Learn MoreGlad House Inc is a mental health facility in Cincinnati, OH, located at 1994 Madison Road, in the 45208 zip code.
 Glad House Inc provides outpatient treatment.
-Glad House Inc provides trauma therapy, group therapy and cognitive behavioral therapy to children / adolescents.
-Some other services available at Glad House Inc include family psychoeducation and case management.
+Glad House Inc provides cognitive behavioral therapy, group therapy and dialectical behavior therapy to children / adolescents.
+Some other services available at Glad House Inc include case management and family psychoeducation.

-Learn MoreYoung Child Insitute is one of mental health facilities in Cincinnati, Ohio, located at 512 Maxwell Avenue, 45219 zip code.
+Learn MoreYoung Child Insitute is a mental health clinic in Cincinnati, OH, located at 512 Maxwell Avenue, 45219 zip code area.
 Young Child Insitute provides outpatient treatment.
-Young Child Insitute provides behavior modification, cognitive behavioral therapy and group therapy to children / adolescents.
+Young Child Insitute offers cognitive behavioral therapy, behavior modification and group therapy to children / adolescents.
 Young Child Insitute also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
-Additional services provided at Young Child Insitute include case management and family psychoeducation.
+Additional services offered at Young Child Insitute include case management and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.